MichaelKramerGuitar/Biography/README.md

 ## Requirements

 * Using only HTML 5 (no CSS, JavaScript, or other languages):
-  * You will create a three (3) page web site incorporating what you have learned about HTML 5 this week.
+  * You will create a three (3) page website incorporating what you have learned about HTML 5 this week.
 The focus of the site should be about you.
 Think of this as a biography that will grow into a larger project, a portfolio (term project).
 Your site can have an alternate topic/focus if approved in advance by your facilitator.